 Task Monitor

-Using the task monitor, you can view the status of the tasks you have performed.
+Use the task monitor to view the status of the tasks you have performed.

 Go to System Settings > Task Monitor to view the task monitor.
-The task list size can also be configured; see
+The task list size can also be configured; see Advanced Settings on page 596.